raab-lab/cut-n-run/docs/params.md

 `--group_normalize`

-Flag to use csaw to normalize coverage tracks using 'group' [Default: false]
+Flag to use csaw to normalize and average coverage tracks using 'group_norm' and 'group_avg', respectively [Default: false]

 `-w </path/>`